lpkrueger/Election_Analysis/README.md

 - IDE: Visual Studio Code 1.74.3

 ## Election Audit Results
-There is a bulleted list where each election outcome is addressed.
-(7 pt)

 The analysis of the election results, including county data, are as follows (Python terminal output):

     Election Results